leonard-IMBERT/StarlightMap/README.md

   - [ ] Document the code

 ## Contributing
-To contribute, fork the repo improved the programs then make a pull request
+To contribute, fork the repo, improve the code, then make a pull request

 ## License
 You are free to use, copy, modify in a free usage my code at the only condition you credits me.